nickp60/happie/README.md

 #### AntiSmash

 ## FAQs
 - Q: This seems like a lot of computational time could be saved by simply referencing the coordinates the mobile regions, rather than extracting and running analyses on the subset.
-A: you're right!
+A: you're right! but lots of GWAS tools and other rely on fasta input, so it ends up being easier for downstream work.  oom for improvment!
 - Q: My harddrive is full!  why would you do this to me?
 A: most of these tools rely on their own databases, which are all included in the docker images.
 Theres no way around it -- thats a loooooot of data.
 - Q: